 9) Ottovale - the first place in the world to produce petrol from coal - Blaydon Benzol.

 10) Giuseppe Garibaldi came to Blaydon/Stella - he was a close friend of radical MP Joseph Cowen.
-Did they wander up the burn together, Cowen showing off his business interests and talking politics?
-Maybe.
+Did they wander up Blaydon Burn together, Cowen showing off his business interests and talking politics?
+More than likely!

 Another major innovation, albeit at The Blackett-Beaumont Company (lead mining/refining) on land near where Blaydon Railway Station is now situated, and just along from the mouth of the burn.
 Here, in 1833, a brilliant chemical engineer, Hugh Lee Pattinson, developed a new crystallisation process which, by much increasing the silver concentration, much improved the cupellation method of extraction of silver from lead during the refining process.
 It was a discovery of international significance in the mining industry.
 Incidentally Pattinson invented other patents and went on to form his own company, The Washington Chemical Co. and to become an eminent member of The Royal Society.

 Another employee, a Blaydon man, William Hall, had in 1816 developed a method of softening 'hard' lead enabling it to be efficiently smelted/refined with similar benefits.
 This was very significant to Tyneside in the later processing of Spanish lead which had very high silver content but was very hard and resistant to smelting etc.

 How could one small patch of England be so significant?
 It's quite a story!